 Following fertilization, the egg travels down the fallopian tube to the uterus.
 The uterine lining, or endometrium, is ready to accept the fertilized egg.
 This journey usually takes about six to eight days to happen.

-Is It an Implantation Bleed or a Period?
+Is It Implantation Bleeding or a Period?

 What Happens After Implantation?